Welcome to the home of the WOLFPACK WARRIORS!

 Active Duty Involvement

-Our Cadre consists of Active Duty Officers who range from Lieutenants to Colonels who rotate into ROTC as part of their career broadening choice.
+Our Cadre consists of Active Duty Officers who range from Captains to Lieutenant Colonels who rotate into AFROTC as part of their career broadening choice.
 We also have a varying number of Non-Commissioned Officers (NCOs) who assist in numerous ways throughout Detachment activities and also handle all the cadets personnel files.
 Our Cadre members come from many different career fields and different backgrounds bringing some unique experience and insight to the cadets.
 Their jobs focus on preparing us as future officers and ensuring the quality of our training and experience.